nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 That's it.
 Your laptop should prompt you to install the command line tools because you're trying to use a tool, `gcc`, that requires the tools (we're not actually using the tool, but let's pretend).
 Install the tools and move on once that process has completed.

-**Note**: If you are running OS X 10.8 or lower, you will need to go to the App Store and download XCode.
+**Note**: If you are running OS X 10.8 or lower, you will need to go to the App Store and download Xcode.
 After that, open the program, and go to Xcode > Preferences > Downloads and installing the command line tools from there.

 ## Chapter 1: Install Homebrew